voronianski/dookie-css/README.md

 ### Express.js

-For express or connect framework you can simply include dookie ``middleware`` method into stylus' compiler:
+For express or connect framework you can simply include dookie ``middleware`` method into Stylus' compiler:

 ```javascript
 var dookie = require('dookie-css');